hamed-shirbandi/MvcPagedList.Core/README.md

 # How to use ?
 It is very simple to use.
 You just need to provide PageCount, currentPage and TotalItemCount in your controller and send them by [ViewBags](https://github.com/hamed-shirbandi/MvcPagedList.Core/blob/e868ad365424c474a8a7324cf4987c425bc912f6/MvcPagedList.Core.Example/Controllers/HomeController.cs#L44) to the view.
 Then in the view you just need to call [` PagedList.Pager() `](https://github.com/hamed-shirbandi/MvcPagedList.Core/blob/e868ad365424c474a8a7324cf4987c425bc912f6/MvcPagedList.Core.Example/Views/Home/_UsersPagedList.cshtml#L3) to show the pagination.
 > ` PagedList.Pager() ` has some parameters.
-You can use actionName, controllerName and areaName to be used for getting response when a request is made by the pagination.
+You can use actionName, controllerName and areaName to send requests created by the pagination.
 Another parameters are routeValues, ajaxAttributes and pagerOptions that are described in the following.

 ```code